1. Do Research

 Before starting any design brief, it is important to do research first as this stage will introduce you to the target marketing you’re trying to design for.
 Therefore, look for references from sites that you like.
 In this process, expose yourself to a collection of various designs and styles as this will help you shape the style you will ultimately use when designing your website.
 Become a sponge and soak up as much as you can.
-Consequently, this is why Behance is a great place to start as designers the world round post their work onto the site, and there are some amazing pieces on there.
+Consequently, this is why Behance is a great place to start as designers the world around post their work onto the site, and there are some amazing pieces on there.

 Setting up your site map will determine the flow of your site and assist you in determining which pages flow together and the overall journey a viewer will take on your site.
 A content map doesn’t have to be excessively detailed, just a general outline of your site map.
-So, simply create a box with the page’s name, the draw a line to another page box that it connects to.
+So, simply create a box with the page’s name, then draw a line to another page box that it connects to.

 Establishing rules for your website will allow you to keep a consistent flow and style throughout.
 Subsequently, it also helps other designers should they need to carry on the design in your absence, leaving out the guessing games of what needs to be done.
 The rules you set up should apply to font size, weight, type etc. For example, the heading copy and body copy should be two different fonts that when paired together, complement one another and create an interesting visual aesthetic.
 Fonts like Lato and Merriweather, Montserrat and Cardo are fonts that aesthetically pair together.
 Visit the site http://fontpair.co/ for more options and variations of Google fonts that go together.

-When deciding on a colour palette for your website, stick to two – three colours.
+When deciding on a colour palette for your website, stick to two-three colours.
 Two is generally a good ratio as you don’t want to overwhelm the viewer with a barrage of various colours.
-Don’t use overly bright or sharp colours as this hurts the viewers eyes, avoid reds and bright pinks.
+Don’t use overly bright or sharp colours as this hurts the viewer's eyes, avoid reds and bright pinks.
 Ensure that your colour palette complements one another and creates an interesting visual flow.
 Google http://paletton.com/ to assist you in finding complementary colours.

 Form follows function; always ensure that your design is practical, and will work on the web.
-Throughout the web design process, ensure that your website scales down to mobile, smaller screens, compressed web windows.
+Throughout the web design process, ensure that your website scales down to mobile, smaller screens, and compressed web windows.
 If you’re struggling, speak to a developer to ensure that your vision will be a practical build.
 From my experience, the downfall of many designers is that they don’t engage a developer from the conception of a website design.

 Finally, when it reaches the developer, it’s a development nightmare.
 All of this could have been avoided if you just sought out a consultation from the very beginning

 Before going into the design phase, use your content map and sketch out each page layout so that you get a feel for where content will fit and sit on your pages.
-Going through this process is an essentially crucial part as it will give you a general guide as to how to design will look and flow.
+Going through this process is an essential crucial part as it will give you a general guide as to how to design will look and flow.
 Every house starts with a foundation first.